junxit/us-congress-bills-115/bill.md

 # H.R.
 3898

-> To require the Secretary of the Treasury to place conditions on certain accounts at United States financial institutions with respect to North Korea, and for other purposes.
+> To impose secondary sanctions with respect to North Korea, strengthen international efforts to improve sanctions enforcement, and for other purposes.

 ## § 1.
 Short title

-This Act may be cited as the “Impeding North Korea’s Access to Finance Act of 2017”.
+This Act may be cited as the “Otto Warmbier North Korea Nuclear Sanctions Act”.

 ## § 2.
 Findings